-Today I will show you how to easily block the servers hosting Spotify ads on your Linux/Mac or Windows machine.
+Today I will show you how to easily block the servers hosting Spotify ads on your Linux/Mac or Windows machine with a hosts file.
 This will allow you to listen all day long on a free account without hearing a single ad.
 This trick is very simple, legal and works great.
-Spotify may catch on and find some way to stop this from working but, as of today (4 june 2019) it works swimmingly.
+Spotify may catch on and find some way to stop this from working but, as of today (15 July 2019) it works swimmingly.

 Blocking Ad Server

 In order to remove those pesky ads, all we need to do is setup out hosts file to override the DNS for Spotify’s ad servers and redirect that traffic to our local machine.
 When the traffic hits out local machine the call will fail and the ad will be skipped.
 Follow the steps below to add the entries needed.

 Updates & changes on this project can be found below on Github:

 Open your hosts file using your favorite text editor.
 I mostly use terminal in Linux.
 Add the following lines to the bottom of your hosts file and save your hosts file (Look below How To in your favour OS):

 For Windows 10 & 8

 - Type Notepad in the search field.